sdasd30/derelict/README.md

 # derelict
-Its a game about space, salvaging and piracy.
+It's a game about space, salvaging and piracy.
 Also its a traditional roguelike.